I gave birth to my infinite being,

 With a design that included no blurbs, no author description, no front flap synopsis of the novel's content, no author's name to be found anywhere (except "Author Unseen" on the title page), What the Dead Can Say was intended to look like no other book.
 A mystery to be discovered (though not solved), as these readers in California, Oregon, and New Hampshire have attested.

-On the off-chance that you did not happen upon a copy of What the Dead Can Say in your local Little Free Library, this expanded digital serialization is especially for you.
+On the off-chance that you did not happen upon a copy of What the Dead Can Say in your local Little Free Library, this expanded digital edition is especially for you.

 How so, expanded?
 The digital version contains bonus content not found in the print edition:

-• "What Jenny Could Have Said (but didn't)" appears at the end of each chapter and explores narrative paths that Jenny or her other ghosts might have taken, and other secrets Jenny might have revealed.
-Altogether, the two extra chapters and the "What Jenny Could Have Said (but didn't)" sections add 70 pages to this digital serialization of the novel.
+- A section titled "What Jenny Could Have Said (but didn't)" appears at the end of each chapter and explores narrative paths that Jenny or her other ghosts might have taken, and other secrets Jenny might have revealed.
+Altogether, the two extra chapters and the "What Jenny Could Have Said (but didn't)" sections of this digital edition add 80 pages to the original 353 pages of the print edition of the novel.

-• The weekly release of the 21 chapters will be accompanied by a brief audio excerpt, read by a contemporary fiction or nonfiction writer, poet, or playwright.
+- All chapters are accompanied by a brief audio excerpt, read by a contemporary fiction or nonfiction writer, poet, or playwright.
 These are archived on the Jennyverse Chorus page.

-You'll get access to everything if you sign up for a paid subscription
+You'll get access to everything if you sign up for the full digital version.

 Right now, you have free access to the first three chapters of What the Dead Can Say.
-But for the low low price of $20, you'll get full access to all of the novel's serialization as each new chapter is delivered weekly—along with the bonus content.
+For the modest price of $20, you'll get full access to all of the novel's chapters—along with the bonus content.
 Everything that's been published so far.
-Everything still to come.
-(With 21 chapters, that's less than a buck a week.)
+And those two bonus chapters still to come.

-Your subscription makes this site possible and allows What the Dead Can Say to extend its afterlife.
+Your support makes this site possible and allows What the Dead Can Say to extend its afterlife.

 Jenny and her ghosts thank you.